KurkowskiSeth/Park-aholic/README.md

 ## Installation Instructions

 Install the cocoaPods from the pod file throught the terminal.
-There should be 2: Firebase/Core and FirebaseUI.
+There should be 3: Firebase/Core, FirebaseUI, and Alamofire.

 ## Login requirments

-You can use the email test@email.com with the password usertest to login and be able to enter a park review.
+You can use the email test@email.com with the password usertest to login and be able to enter a park review or create your own with any optin given.

 ## Hardware Considerations and Requirements